-four faculty members, appointed by the Academic Policies, Standards, and Assessment Committee to three-year terms - one from each of the four academic divisions.
+a. four faculty members, appointed by the Academic Policies, Standards, and Assessment Committee to three-year terms - one from each of the four academic divisions.

-- a. the Director of Information Technology Services, - b. the Director of Technology Support Services, - c. the Academic Technology Project Leader, and - d. the Director of Libraries and Media Services or an appointed representative.
+- b. the Director of Information Technology Services, - c. the Director of Technology Support Services, - d. the Academic Technology Project Leader, and - e. the Director of Libraries and Media Services or an appointed representative.